pfheatwole/thesis/_sources/acknowledgements.rst.txt

 To Bridget: my friend and advisor, I couldn't have done it without your encouragement.
 It's been quite the experience.

-Also, as computer engineering student with no background in aerodynamics it was a long road of self-study to reach even my humble level of understanding of this topic.
+Also, as computer engineering student with no background in aerodynamics, it was a long road of self-study to reach even my humble level of understanding of this topic.
 I would like to extend a warm "Thank you!" to Hervé Belloc for his generosity to share the wind tunnel data, and to Robert Kulhánek for taking the time to explain some subtleties of aerodynamics.